ARitik/Birch/README.md

 #### An opinionated CSS framework for simple fast development ⚡️

-Birch is a simple CSS framework that offers a simple flex-grid for easy layout with easy classes like small , large and half.
+Birch is a  CSS framework that offers a simple flex-grid for easy layout with classes like small , large and half.
 It also provides simple fluid abstractions for the most common HTML elements.

 **Note : Work in Progress 🌻**